slowproj/slowdash/docs/DashStart.md

 ```console
 $ docker compose up
 ```
-Then open in your browser:
+Then open it in your browser:
 ```console
 $ firefox http://localhost:18881
 ```